themarcusaurelius/trailToad/README.md

 	X-Auth-Client			{ Insert CLIENT SECRET here}

 ```
-Press send and you should then see a json file of the products displayed:
+Press send and you should then see a JSON file of the products displayed:

 <p align="center">
     <img src="https://imgur.com/bKcjDAx.png">